gohugoio/hugo/content/content-management/archetypes.md

 genre = ""
 +++
 ```
+{{% /output %}}

-## Using a different front matter format
+## Using a Different Front Matter Format

-By default, the front matter will be created in the TOML format
-regardless of what format the archetype is using.
+By default, the front matter will be created in the TOML format regardless of what format the archetype is using.

-You can specify a different default format in your site-wide config file
-(e.g. `config.toml`) using the `MetaDataFormat` directive.
-Possible values are `"toml"`, `"yaml"` and `"json"`.
+You can specify a different default format in your site [configuration file][] file using the `metaDataFormat` directive.
+Possible values are `toml`, `yaml`, and `json`.

 ## Which archetype is being used